-The Unit has continued to correspond with builders to keep them updated about issues affecting them.
 The Unit provides builders with two months' notice that their registrations will be expiring and provides them with the information and forms they will need to renew their registrations.
 The Unit also handled numerous builder inquiries by phone and by e-mail about the Home Builder Registration Act's registration and renewal processes and corresponded with builders about the requirements of any amendments to the law.